Wollivan/SquadronLeader/README.md

 The modular nature of the rules allows for players to customise their game and add entirely new layers of strategy.

-We encourage the use of house rules, and ask that you make suggestions on the <a href="https://github.com/Wollivan/SquadronLeader" target="_blank">GitHub</a>, this is an Open Source game after all!
+We encourage the use of house rules, and ask that you make suggestions on <a href="https://github.com/Wollivan/SquadronLeader" target="_blank">GitHub</a>, this is an Open Source game after all!

 #### How to play

-Check out the <a href="https://squadronleader.netlify.app/rules">rules</a> page for how to play, and once you get the hang of it, head on over to the <a href="https://squadronleader.netlify.app/rules/advanced">advanced rules</a> to see really see how much of an Ace you can be!
+Check out the <a href="https://squadronleader.netlify.app/rules">rules</a> page for how to play, and once you get the hang of it, head on over to the <a href="https://squadronleader.netlify.app/rules/advanced">advanced rules</a> to see how much of an Ace you are!

 #### Note from the creator: